tbrlpld/short/README.md

-# URL Shortener
+# Shorten That URL

-Simple URL shortener do be hosted on AWS Lambda via Zappa.
+URL shortener app, build with Flask, deployed with Zappa to AWS Lambda and Dynamo DB.

 A simple Flask app creates the endpoints to interact with.
 Data is stored in a AWS DynamoDB.

 ## Testing and Development